While I was studying abroad in Japan, strawberry shortcakes were made with light fluffy cakes and lots of airy whipped cream.

 This is my quick and easy version.
-I’m not a fan of whipped cream but I am a devout devotee of vanilla ice cream.
+While I’m a fan of whipped cream, I am a devout devotee of vanilla ice cream.
 My shortcake looks like a flat biscuit but resembles a cake in texture.

-- 1 1/2 cups all-purpose flour
+- 1 1/2 cup all-purpose flour

 - 1/3 cup granulated sugar

 - 1 Tablespoon baking powder

 - 1 teaspoon fine sea salt

 - 1/2 cup unsalted butter, cold, cut into small pieces

 - 3/4 cup buttermilk

 - 1 teaspoon vanilla extract

-turbinado sugar, as needed
+- turbinado sugar, as needed

-10 oz strawberries, hulled and sliced
+- 10 oz strawberries, hulled and sliced

 - vanilla ice cream

 - Preheat oven to 400 degrees F.

 - In a medium bowl, whisk together flour, sugar, baking powder and salt.
 Cut in butter with a pastry blender (knifes, forks, or with your fingers) until mixture looks like coarse sand.

 - Fold in buttermilk and vanilla extract until just combined.
 Turn dough out onto a lightly floured surface and pat into a rectangle about 6 by 4 inches.
 Cut the dough into 6 equal squares.